muratk5n/thirdwave/en/index.md

 ---

-Doesn't automatically mean the movie is bad as in Woke.
-If the script is written well, it can work out.
+Doesn't automatically mean the movie is bad (as in Woke).
+If the script is written well, it can work out \#TheFlash

 ---